a77lic7ion/IsoForge/readme.md

     -   **TypeScript**: For static typing and a more robust codebase.
     -   **Tailwind CSS**: For rapid, utility-first styling.
 -   **Generative AI**:
-    -   **Google Gemini API**: The core engine for image generation and inpainting.
+    -   **Google Gemini API**: The core cloud engine for image generation and inpainting.
+    -   **ComfyUI**: Support for a self-hosted local backend for ultimate flexibility.
 -   **Browser APIs**:
     -   **Canvas API**: Powers the interactive inpainting editor.
-    -   **Local Storage**: For client-side persistence of all user assets.
+    -   **IndexedDB**: For robust, large-scale client-side persistence of all user projects and assets.
 -   **Libraries**:
     -   **JSZip**: Used for creating the `.zip` archives for Godot exports.